moxknet/moxknet.github.io/index.md

   {% endfor %}
 </ul>

-## Medicina
+## Canetas ✒️

 <ul>
   {% for page in site.pages %}
-    {% if page.title and page.url != "/" and page.categories contains "medicina" %}
+    {% if page.title and page.url != "/" and page.categories contains "canetas" %}
       <li>
         <a href="{{ page.url }}">{{ page.title }}</a>
       </li>